apache/incubator-heron/website2/website/versioned_docs/version-0.20.0-incubating/user-manuals-tracker-rest.md

 To filter instances returned use the `instance` parameter discussed below.

-Note that these metrics come from TMaster, which only holds metrics for last 3 hours minutely data, as well as cumulative values.
+Note that these metrics come from TManager, which only holds metrics for last 3 hours minutely data, as well as cumulative values.
 If the `interval` is greater than `10800` seconds, the values will be for all-time metrics.